-Resource Area No Action Alternative Proposed Action Resource Area Socioeconomics and Environmental Justice No construction actions would occur and therefore there would be no impact to socioeconomics and environmental justice under the No Action Alternative.
-Socioeconomics: The Proposed Action would result in short-term, and long-term beneficial low impacts to socioeconomics.
+Resource Area No Action Alternative Proposed Action Socioeconomics and Environmental Justice No construction actions would occur and therefore there would be no impact to socioeconomics and environmental justice under the No Action Alternative. in short-term, and long-term beneficial low impacts to socioeconomics.
 The Proposed Action would require hiring construction workers that would inhabit local hotels, increase local spending, and therefore create a temporary beneficial economic impact.
 In accordance with the Yakama Nations' Tribal Employment Rights Ordinance, jobs created by the project could benefit Native American workers.
 Additionally, the two optional residences would provide housing and employment to two additional employees and their families.
 Increased fish production and release may result in greater fish harvest by sport fishermen and subsistence users.
-Short-term, adverse, low impacts to socioeconomics would also occur under the Proposed Action because construction activities would result in a temporary increase in traffic and a minor restriction in access to the Klickitat Hatchery, but these adverse effects would be temporary.
-Environmental Justice: Although the Yakama Nation is an Indian Tribe and there are low-income and minority populations on the Yakama Nation Reservation, the Proposed Action would not result in disproportionately high and adverse effects to either the Yakama Nation or any low-income or minority populations, thus, there would be no environmental justice impacts.
-The increase in fish hatchery production may provide long-term moderate beneficial impacts to the Yakama Nation by enhancing fish populations, protecting treaty rights, improving ecosystem health, and supporting traditional subsistence diets and economic activities.
+Short-term, adverse, low impacts to socioeconomics would also occur under the Proposed Action because construction activities would result in a temporary increase in traffic and a minor restriction in access to the Klickitat Hatchery, Environmental Justice: Although the Yakama Nation is an Indian Tribe and there are low-income and minority populations on the Yakama Nation Reservation, the Proposed Action would not result in disproportionate and adverse human health and environmental effects (including risks) and hazards to either the Yakama Nation or any low-income or minority populations, thus, there would be no environmental justice impacts.
+The increase in fish hatchery production may provide long-term moderate beneficial impacts to the Yakama Nation by enhancing fish populations and harvest opportunities, improving ecosystem health, and supporting traditional subsistence diets and economic activities.

-Resource Area No Action Alternative Proposed Action Cumulative Impacts The No Action Past, present, and reasonably foreseeable future · Alternative would projects within the project vicinity, in combination contribute no with the Proposed Action, would not result in any significant significant cumulative impacts to affected cumulative impacts. resources.
-Most cumulative impacts would be low Without the and short-term as they would result from effects implementation of occurring concurrently with temporary the proposed construction activities.
-Low-to-moderate adverse hatchery cumulative impacts to vegetation, geology and improvements and soils, water resources, wildlife, and fish may occur. increased salmon These impacts would combine with past, present, smolt, the Chinook and reasonably foreseeable future action, such as salmon population forest management activities, access road would be less maintenance and construction, future hatchery resilient to impacts of improvements, and nearby agricultural activities climate change, plus impacts from the Proposed Action such as therefore the No increased compaction from construction Action Alternative equipment, increased erosion from construction could have long- activities, increased potential for sediment runoff term, adverse, low and decreased water quality, temporary noise impacts to fish, disturbance and displacement impacts to wildlife climate change, and fish, and short-term impacts to wildlife habitat recreation, and and fish habitat.
-With the implementation of socioeconomics. construction BMPs such as erosion control measures, sound-control devices, and revegetation plans, cumulative impacts would be short-term and would not create any long-term significant cumulative impacts to affected resources.
+Resource Area No Action Alternative Proposed Action Cumulative The No Action Past, present, and reasonably foreseeable future Impacts Alternative would projects within the project vicinity, in combination contribute no with the Proposed Action, would not result in any significant cumulative significant cumulative impacts to affected impacts.
+Without the resources.
+Most cumulative impacts would be low implementation of the and short-term as they would result from effects proposed hatchery occurring concurrently with temporary improvements and construction activities.
+Low-to-moderate adverse increased salmon smolt, cumulative impacts to vegetation, geology and the Chinook salmon soils, water resources, wildlife, and fish may occur. population would be These impacts would combine with past, present, less resilient to impacts and reasonably foreseeable future action, such as of climate change, forest management activities, access road therefore the No Action maintenance and construction, future hatchery Alternative could have improvements, and nearby agricultural activities long-term, adverse, plus impacts from the Proposed Action such as low impacts to fish, increased compaction from construction climate change, equipment, increased erosion from construction recreation, and activities, increased potential for sediment runoff socioeconomics. and decreased water quality, temporary noise disturbance and displacement impacts to wildlife and fish, and short-term impacts to wildlife habitat and fish habitat.
+With the implementation of construction BMPs such as erosion control measures, sound-control devices, and revegetation plans, cumulative impacts would be short-term and would not create any long-term significant cumulative impacts to affected resources.